Dr. Joseph Raccuglia, MD

-FlowVeda® Approach
+FlowVeda Approach

 Emotional Intelligence

 In 1995, Daniel Goleman published a book that changed how the Western world talked about human performance.
 He called it emotional intelligence.
 The corporate world adopted it.
 HR departments built training programs around it.
+Goleman was not wrong.
+He was late.

 Viktor Frankl